 Explore it on Goodreads or Amazon.

-Other books by this author include Mean Streets, Side Jobs, Ghost Story, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Summer Knight, Fool Moon, Cold Days, Skin Game, Blood Rites, Death Masks, Proven Guilty, White Night, Small Favor, Shadowed Souls
+Other books by this author which I have reviewed include Mean Streets, Side Jobs, Ghost Story, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Summer Knight, Fool Moon, Cold Days, Skin Game, Blood Rites, Death Masks, Proven Guilty, White Night, Small Favor, Shadowed Souls

 Twelfth in The Dresden Files urban fantasy series revolving around a private investigator who is also a wizard.
 Based in Chicago.
 If you’re interested, there is a chronological listing of The Dresden Files books on my website.